my sweetheart #3: feral

 “You never know, kids are random,” he said.
 “Our Felix is like a perfect blend of both of us, sporty like me, assertive like his mom, but Milo, he’s a total wild card.”

 “Well, what if she does take after her dad, though?
 Even though she hardly knew him.”
 Maria wondered this out loud.
-She often wondered what impression Johanna might take from the father she never met.
-She wondered, if she were lucky enough to find a stepfather for the girl someday, would Johanna fashion herself off of him instead?
+She often wondered what impression Johanna might take from the father she barely met.
+She wondered, if she were lucky enough to find a stepfather for the girl someday, would Johanna fashion herself off of that man instead?
 Or would she grow up without a father’s influence at all, as she had for the first four years of her life?
 Maybe that was the problem.
 But Maria hadn’t meant for Jordan to dwell on this.

 “Did he have a temper?”